Skip to content

 Social Blended Learning

-Values and competence-oriented blended learning in connection with a challenging practical project or difficult practical tasks with the integration of social software and AI learning partners to learn self-organized and networked learning.
+Values- and competence-oriented blended learning in combination with a challenging practical project or difficult practical tasks involving social software and an AI learning partner, in order to learn self-organized and networked learning.

 Social Learning

 Competence-oriented e-learning with social software.
-Aims at the development of social competence through cooperative and collaborative learning forms that promote joint learning in groups.
+Aimed at developing social competence through cooperative and collaborative forms of learning that promote communal learning in groups.

 Social Workplace Learning

-Competence development that takes place self-organized in the work process and in the network when challenging problems are to be processed.
-Combines social learning with workplace learning.
-Learning always occurs when a new challenge in practice is required.
+Competence development that takes place in a self-organized manner in the work process and online when challenging problems have to be tackled.
+Combines Social Learning with Workplace Learning.
+Learning always takes place when a new challenge in practice is required.

 Soft Skills

-Values and competencies such as empathy and respect or communication, teamwork and self-organization.
-Valcom records around 390 scientifically based soft skills.
+Values and competences such as empathy and respect or communication, teamwork and self-organization.
+Valcom captures around 390 scientifically sound soft skills.

 Target-Actual Comparison

-Comparison of target competence profile (requirements) and actual competence profile (current development).
-Basis for identifying skills gaps and deriving development measures.
+Contrast between the target competence profile (requirements) and the actual competence profile (current expression).
+The basis for identifying skills gaps and deriving development measures.

-Ability to work together collegially and sensitively with a sense for the opinions, needs and feelings of others, to break up established patterns of action and actively contribute to conflict resolution.
+The ability to work together collegially and sensitively, with a feel for the opinions, needs and feelings of others, conscientiously, to break up entrenched patterns of action and to actively contribute to conflict resolution.

 Social Validity

-The requirement that competence assessments lead to high acceptance among decision-makers and employees.
-Requires comprehensive information, involvement of those affected, high transparency and open communication.
+The requirement that competence captures lead to a high level of acceptance among decision-makers and employees.
+It requires comprehensive information, participation of those affected, high transparency and open communication.

 T